EmmaOyetey/emma-oyetey/README.md

   background-color: rgba(255, 255, 255, 0.08); /* more transparent white */
     //  backdrop-filter: blur(8px); /* apply blur for frosted glass effect */
     // margin-bottom: 2rem;

+    Generic Carousel Component
+The Carousel component is designed to be highly flexible and reusable across different parts of your application by leveraging TypeScript generics.
+This allows the component to handle various types of items dynamically.

+Features
+Type Safety: Ensures that the types of items passed to the carousel are consistent and type-checked by TypeScript.
+Flexibility: Can be used to display different types of content, such as organizations or skills, by passing the appropriate item type and rendering function.
+Customizable Display: Allows for setting the number of items to display at once and the number of items to change on navigation.
+Usage
+The Carousel component accepts the following props:

+items: An array of items of type T.
+renderItem: A function that takes an item of type T and returns a JSX element for rendering.
+itemsToShow: The number of items to display at once.
+itemsToChange: The number of items to change on each navigation action.
+Example
+Here’s how to use the generic Carousel component to display different types of content:

+Organizations Carousel
+tsx
+Copy code
+import Carousel from "./Carousel";
+import OrganizationCard from "./OrganizationCard";
+import organizations from "./data/organizations";

+const renderOrganization = (organization) => <OrganizationCard {...organization} />;

+const OrganizationsCarousel = () => (
+  <Carousel
+    items={organizations}
+    renderItem={renderOrganization}
+    itemsToShow={2}
+    itemsToChange={1}
+  />
+);

+export default OrganizationsCarousel;
+Skills Carousel
+tsx
+Copy code
+import Carousel from "./Carousel";
+import SkillCard from "./SkillCard";
+import skills from "./data/skills";

+const renderSkill = (skill) => <SkillCard {...skill} />;

+const SkillsCarousel = () => (
+  <Carousel
+    items={skills}
+    renderItem={renderSkill}
+    itemsToShow={4}
+    itemsToChange={2}
+  />
+);

+export default SkillsCarousel;
+By using generics, the Carousel component can seamlessly adapt to different types of items and rendering requirements, ensuring both flexibility and type safety.

+Responsive Design
+The Carousel component is designed to be responsive, ensuring an optimal user experience across different screen sizes.

+Features
+CSS Media Queries: Uses CSS media queries to adjust the layout and behavior of the carousel based on the screen size.
+For example, on smaller screens, the carousel changes from horizontal to vertical scrolling.
+Dynamic Item Count: Adjusts the number of items displayed based on the screen size.
+On mobile devices, the carousel displays one item at a time, while on larger screens, it can display multiple items.
+Vertical Scrolling on Mobile: On mobile devices, the carousel switches to vertical scrolling to better fit the smaller screen size.
+Usage
+The component automatically adjusts its layout and item count based on the window size, ensuring that your content is always displayed in the best possible way.